 While most dogs never have an issue I can understand why this is asked especially since the only barometer you have to know how it went is how your dog is acting.
 Simply put your dog is tired.
 There is a lot of stimulation going on while your dog is here and there is a lot of excitement.
 More than they are use to at home.
 Similar to when you get home from vacation and you are wiped out.
 It’s just different and they are on the go more than they are at home.
 This is all very normal.

 The vaccination is to help prevent kennel cough.
 Most commonly described as the common cold for dogs.

 The county now requires we have a copy of the rabies certificate so we can keep it on file.
-We require verification your dog is current on distemper, parvo and bordatella vaccination.
-Logically we require your dog be in good health as to not cause any issues for any other pets that staying at Meridian.
+We require verification your dog is current on distemper, influenza virus vaccine, parvo, and bordatella vaccination.
+We require your dog be in good health as to not cause any complications for any other pets that staying at Meridian.